nandyalu/trailarr/README.md

 Trailarr is a Docker application to download and manage trailers for your media library.
 It integrates with your existing services, such as [Plex](https://www.plex.tv/), [Radarr](https://radarr.video/), and [Sonarr](https://sonarr.tv/)!

-Movies and TV shows from your Radarr and Sonarr applications.
-The application uses `yt-dlp` to search and download trailers from Youtube.

 ## Features

 - Manages multiple Radarr and Sonarr instances to find media